 It’s not easy with all the changes in algorithms that affect the organic reach of a post.
 You will need to test out how many times you should post and repost an item to get the best reach for your industry.

 Just posting is not enough, engagement is key, like, respond, comment and share it is so important especially if you are a small business it all comes down to know like and trust.

-There is a myriad of scheduling tools out there to choose from some have both a free and subscription versions these are few I use are Contentcal, Hootsuite and Buffer, plus natively posting on the different platforms too.
+There is a myriad of scheduling tools out there to choose from some have both a free and subscription versions these are a few I use Contentcal, Hootsuite and Buffer, plus natively posting on the different platforms too.
 You can check out this article from eClincher on social media management tools.